Sales

 4. You run your webinar and analyze the analytics afterward, like who attended and for how long

-5. now, you can set up automated emails to contact your leads!
+5. You can set up automated emails to contact your leads

 Now that you know why sales webinars are such a great tool for online sales, we’ll show you how to build one: